Posts Tagged: persuasive copywriting

 You could be a world away in a darkened room, and a parting curtain.

-Now you can watch your favourite movie in the comfort of your own home with great technology like Netflix.
+Now you can watch your favourite movie in the comfort of your own home with awesome technology like Netflix.

-Even after all these years – there are some movies that never fail to amaze me?
+Even after all these years – some movies never fail to amaze me?

 Who could forget the opening monologue: “I believe in America”!